 Cornbread is given an extra boost of fall flavors with roasted sweet potatoes.
 This Sweet Potato Cornbread is nutritious and a holiday-perfect dish!
 Sweet potatoes can be roasted and mashed ahead of time, for ease of preparation.

-- 1 large sweet potato (yielding 1.5 cups mashed; roasting instructions below)
+- 2 medium-small sweet potatoes (yielding 1.5 cups mashed; roasting instructions below)

 - 1 cup whole grain cornmeal